 4. Open and Flexible: AWS is a language and operating system agnostic platform.
 We can choose the development platform or programming model that makes the most sense for business.
 We can choose which services to use, one or several and choose how we use them.
 This flexibility allows us to focus on innovation, not infrastructure.

-5. Secure: AWS is secure, durable technology platform with industry-recognized certification and audit: PCI DSS Level 1, ISO 27001, FISMA Moderate, FedRAMP, HIPAA and SOC 1 (formerly referred as SAS 70 and/or SSAE 16) and SOC 2 audit report.
-The provided service and data center have multiple layers of operational and physical security to ensure integrity and safety of data.
+5. Secure: AWS is a secure, durable technology platform with industry-recognized certification and audit: PCI DSS Level 1, ISO 27001, FISMA Moderate, FedRAMP, HIPAA and SOC 1 (formerly referred as SAS 70 and/or SSAE 16) and SOC 2 audit report.
+The provided service and data center has multiple layers of operational and physical security to ensure integrity and safety of data.

-7. Storage: AWS storage includes its Simple Storage (S3), Elastic Block Storage (EBS), Elastic File System (EFS), Import/Export large volume data transfer service, Glacier archive backup and Storage Gateway which integrates with on premise environments.
+7. Storage: AWS storage includes its Simple Storage (S3), Elastic Block Storage (EBS), Elastic File System (EFS), Import/Export large volume data transfer service, Glacier archive backup and Storage Gateway which integrates with on-premise environments.

-9. Databases: AWS support relational databases (Amazon Relational Database Service and Redshift), and NoSQL data bases (Amazon DynamoDB).
+9. Databases: AWS support relational databases (Amazon Relational Database Service and Redshift), and NoSQL databases (Amazon DynamoDB).

 10. Pricing: Pricing can be a huge attraction for those considering a move to the cloud and for good reason: there has been a continued downward trend on prices for some time now.
-AWS provides a price calculator to calculate the Ownership pricing.
+AWS provides a price calculator to calculate Ownership pricing.

 Please visit our pdf document here: https://www.optisolbusiness.com/wp-content/uploads/2019/08/10-things-to-know-about-aws.pdf